kn-404/Musically-AI/README.md

 # Musically-AI
+[Note: For longer documentation covering the whole journey of building this project, refer to this Medium article that I wrote: https://bit.ly/4a4DSPw ]

 Developed a Python pipeline using music21, mido, note_seq, and Magenta to analyze and generate melodies from keyboard MIDI data.
 Automated melody creation with neural RNNs (basic_RNN.mag) and visualized note frequency patterns using matplotlib.
 Explored how machine learning models produce musically coherent MIDI outputs.

 # Technologies Used